-Required Credits WC 100 Into the Woods, Out of the Woods: Utopias and Education† 3 hours CO111 Introduction to Human Communication 3 hours EN 111 English Composition and Research Writing † 3 hours TH 200 Introduction to Religion and Spirituality† 3 hours Choose one MA 112 College Algebra MA 253 Statistics 3 hours Choose one PS 111 General Psychology† SO 211 Introduction to Sociology† BU 131 Macroeconomics † 3 hours Choose one AD 200 Studies in the Visual Arts MU 200 American Music from Jamestown to James Brown and Beyond 3 hours Choose one BI 101 Biology: Unity and Diversity CH 101 Chemistry for Changing Times 3 hours 24 hours
+REQUIRED Credit Hours

+WC 100 Into the Woods, Out of the Woods, Communities and Education ^{+} 3

+CO 111 Introduction to Human Communication 3

+EN 111 English Composition and Research Writing † 3

+TH 200 Introduction to Religion and Spirituality ^{+} 3

+MATH (Choose one):

+MA 112 College Algebra 3

+MA 253 Statistics

+SOCIAL SCIENCE (Choose one):

+PS 111 General Psychology + 3

+SO 211 Introduction to Sociology +

+Or BU 131 Macroeconomics †

+FINE ARTS (Choose one):

+AD 200 Studies in the Visual Arts 3

+MU 200 American Music from Jamestown to James Brown and Beyond

+SCIENCE (Choose one):

+BI 101 Biology: Unity and Diversity 3

+CH 101 Chemistry for Changing Times

+Total 24 Credit

+hours

-^{}Course must be taken at SMWC, as it introduce and reinforce the values central to the College ethos. †Course is designated as a Critical Thinking and Writing course.
+Course must be taken at SMWC, as it introduces and reinforces the values central to the College ethos. +Course is designated as a Critical Thinking and Writing course.